Several radiant barrier squares being installed on OSB over a wall in a home

 A radiant barrier is installed above the rafters in a home's attic

 It is equally important to understand radiant barriers might not really be necessary in states with cooler temperatures.
 And they aren’t present in every house, even in the hottest states.
-Nonetheless, there’s no denying they provide many benefits, especially when it comes to energy savings and comfort levels.

 If you’re wondering whether you should get radiant barriers or not, we suggest you consider the following points: